adpopescu/trackingAlgorithm/README.md

 SUPPORT
 -----------------------------------

-This software is developed and tested on Linux (Ubuntu 64Bit).
+This software is developed and tested on Linux (Ubuntu 14.04 64Bit).

+For this modified distribution you may contact
+David Tenty <dtenty@scs.ryerson.ca>
+Adrian Popescu <dapopesc@scs.ryerson.ca>

-If there are questions regarding the implementation you may contact Omid Hosseini Jafari <omid.hosseini.jafari@rwth-aachen.de>
+For the original authors you may contact
+Omid Hosseini Jafari <omid.hosseini.jafari@rwth-aachen.de>
 Stefan Breuers <breuers@vision.rwth-aachen.de>